dabrady/site/src/pages/posts/syndicate-why-make-it.md

 It distributes copies of the content you create to various publishing sites automatically.

 It took me a week of focused evenings and a weekend of dedicated hacking to polish it to my liking; and another week to write about it.
-This is why.
+This is why I did it.

 ---